antmendoza/temporal_java_workshop/src/main/java/io/temporal/workshop/_2/signal/README.md

 ```

-- Implement the signal method:
+- Implement the new method:

 Open [./initial/MoneyTransferWorkflowImpl.java](./initial/MoneyTransferWorkflowImpl.java) and implement the new method.
 Set the input value to `this.transferStatus`.